restfb/restfb.github.io/_includes/documentation/json-mapping-rules.md

 				You have two ways to define your enums.
 Exactly as Facebook does or uppercase as Java expects.
 			</div>
 </div>

+### Java to JSON mapping

+Java to JSON mapping is supported by default via <code><a target="_blank" href="/javadoc-2/com/restfb/JsonMapper.html#toJson(java.lang.Object)">JsonMapper.toJson(Object object)</a></code>.
+You may recursively convert primitive wrapper types as specified above, `List`s, `Map`s with `String` keys, and your own Javabean types by applying the `@Facebook` annotation to any fields you'd like to include in the conversion.

+The `Connection` type is handled different and completely ignored in the Java to JSON conversion.

+Additionally the `Optional` type will return the value in the JSON.

 The default behavior of `DefaultJsonMapper` is to throw a <code><a target="_blank" href="/javadoc-2/com/restfb/exception/FacebookJsonMappingException.html">FacebookJsonMappingException</a></code> if it cannot map JSON to Java correctly.
 However, given the frequency with which the Facebook API changes, you might want to guard yourself from "surprise" errors in production by exerting more fine-grained control over how the mapper handles mapping exceptions.
 You can do so like this: